-Nitro RC helicopters are still popular and serious contenders with electric RC helis.
+Nitro RC helicopters, also known as "Glow Powered" RC helicopters are still popular and serious contenders with electric RC helis.
+Why?

 The simple fact is without the model nitro engine (also called a glow engine), it is doubtful that RC airplanes and helicopters would have taken off – literally.

-These little engines produce so much power for their size and weight, it is little surprise that nitro RC helicopters are still the number one choice for so many people.
+These little engines produce so much power for their size and weight, it's little surprise that nitro RC helicopters are still the number one choice for so many people.

 Let’s first clear something up when it comes to nitro RC helicopters, more specifically nitro engines in general.